Do you want content like this delivered to your inbox?

 • listed for $1,189,000, sold for $1,250,000

-• 1 seller chose to lower the fee to 1%
+• 1 seller chose to offer 1%

-• This home came off the market unsold
+• This home priced at $6,500,000 came off the market

 • 1 seller who had chosen to offer a fee of 0%, but then changed it to 'Negotiable'.